 How do you calculate volumetric weight?

-Volumetric weight is calculated by multiplying a parcel's length, width and height in centimetres and dividing by the courier's divisor, usually 5000 for domestic road freight or 6000 for international air freight.
+Volumetric weight is calculated by multiplying a parcel's length, width and height in centimetres and dividing by the courier's divisor.
 The result is a figure in kilograms.
 You are then charged on the greater of that and the parcel's actual scale weight.
+The divisor varies by courier: 4000 is the South African road freight market norm, some operators use 3000, and NIGHTWING uses 5000.

 Why is my light parcel so expensive to courier?